sorin-iordache/landing-page/README.md

 ## Project Structure

-braum-landing-page/
-├── images/
-│ ├── BraumQ.jpg
-│ ├── BraumW.jpg
-│ ├── BraumE.jpg
-│ ├── BraumR.jpg
-│ ├── hero.jpg
-│ └── mini-hero.jpg
-├── styles/
-│ └── style.css
-├── index.html
-└── README.md
+- `braum-landing-page/`
+    - `images/`
+        - `BraumQ.jpg`
+        - `BraumW.jpg`
+        - `BraumE.jpg`
+        - `BraumR.jpg`
+        - `hero.jpg`
+        - `mini-hero.jpg`
+  - `fonts/`
+        - `BeaufortforLOL-BoldItalic.ttf`
+        - `BeaufortforLOL-BoldItalic.woff`
+        - `BeaufortforLOL-LightItalic.ttf`
+        - `BeaufortforLOL-LightItalic.woff`
+  - `styles/`
+        - `style.css`
+  - `index.html`
+  - `README.md`

 ## Contributions

-This is a Project done as an assigment from the Odin Project - Foundations Course - Project: Landing Page.
+This is a Project done as an assignment from the Odin Project - Foundations Course - Project: Landing Page.

+## Disclaimer

+This project is for practice purposes only.
+All images, characters, and related content are NOT my property.
+No copyright infringement is intended, and no part of this project is used for commercial purposes.